solve-coagulate/lispfun/README.md

 the hosted and toy example tests. `run_hosted.py` adds the self-hosted evaluator and runs both the bootstrap and hosted tests, while `run_toy.py` runs them all.
 The new tests under `examples/tests` exercise this behaviour.
-You can also run `./run_example_tests.sh` to try each interpreter on the example test suites.
+Run `./run_example_tests.sh` from the repository root to try each interpreter on the example test suites.

 ## Work Remaining